 Croydon Animal Samaritans (CAS) has been helping and rescuing animals for nearly 50 years.
 This charity relies totally on donations and fundraising to support the work they do.
 As well as their cat rescue centre, CAS has a network of foster homes across South London and Surrey to cater for the many cats, and occasional dogs, they rescue.
 Some of you will know that CAS relies on income from their charity shop to help cover their rescue bills.
 With covid, income generated from the shop has been drastically reduced over the past 18 months.
 Animals have still needed to be rescued and cared for though.

-There are still some cats (and possibly kittens) in the colony who have eluded rescue so far, potentially up to 5.
+There are still some cats in the colony who have eluded rescue so far.
 Volunteers have been back several times and will continue to return until all cats have been rescued.
 CAS believes in leaving no cat behind when they do a rescue like this.
 Food has been supplied to some local people who will continue to feed the remaining cats until they can be rescued.

 Nelson Vets have been incredibly supportive and try to keep costs as low as possible for CAS but with neuturing, vaccinations, microchipping, flea and worm treatment, vet costs are still around £100 for each cat.
 Desiree has already had the extra surgery for her womb infection and, of course, there is food and litter to be provided for them all.
 That's 11 cats and kittens already rescued from the colony, with more still to come.